<?xml version="1.0" encoding="UTF-8"?>

 <category><![CDATA[qlandkarte]]></category>

-<guid isPermaLink="false">http://openmtbmap.org/?p=503</guid>
+<guid isPermaLink="false">https://openmtbmap.org/?p=503</guid>

-<description><![CDATA[ Openmtbmap gibt die besten freien Opensstreetmap (OSM) Karten zum download fuer Garmin Outdoor GPS.
+<description><![CDATA[OpenMTBMap gibt die besten freien Opensstreetmap (OSM) Karten zum download fuer Garmin Outdoor GPS.
 Perfekt fuer Mountainbike (mtb), Fahrrad oder zum Wandern. [...]]]></description>

-<p><strong>Herzlich willkommen</strong> auf <a href="http://openmtbmap.org/de/">Openmtbmap.org</a> -&nbsp; Hier bekommst du die weltweit beliebtesten Karten zum Mountainbiken. &Uuml;ber 4000 Besucher informieren sich hier t&auml;glich &uuml;ber jene Karten, welche Dir die besten, sch&ouml;nsten Wege f&uuml;r DEIN Fahrlevel zeigen.</p>
+<p><strong>Herzlich willkommen</strong> auf <a href="https://openmtbmap.org/de/">OpenMTBMap.org</a> - Hier bekommst du die weltweit beliebtesten Karten zum Mountainbiken. Über 4000 Besucher informieren sich hier täglich über jene Karten, welche Dir die besten, schönsten Wege für DEIN Fahrlevel zeigen.</p>

-<p><strong>Gute Gr&uuml;nde die Openmtbmaps zu benutzen!</strong></p>
+<p><strong>Gute Gründe die OpenMTBMaps zu benutzen!</strong></p>

 <ul>